zhaohan-dong/raspberry-pi/README.md

 username: rocky
 password: rockylinux
 ```
-Run "sudo rootfs-expand" to grow the partition and use all of your memory card or hard drive.<br/>
+Run `sudo rootfs-expand` to grow the partition and use all of your memory card or hard drive.<br/>

 For official guidance, find readme file at [Rocky 9 Raspberry Pi Image](https://dl.rockylinux.org/pub/sig/9/altarch/aarch64/images/README.txt)<br/>